Ultimate Guide to Selling a Rental Property in Fort Collins

 Tenant and Deposit Handoff

-Common Mistakes That Derail Rental Property Sales
+Common Mistakes That Derail Rental Property Sales in Fort Collins

-Ignoring tax planning until after accepting an offer can be expensive for Fort Collins and Denver landlords.
+Ignoring tax planning until after accepting an offer can be expensive for Fort Collins landlords.
 A seller who later discovers 1031 exchange timing problems, depreciation recapture exposure, or entity-level complications may realize too late that the accepted price does not meet the real financial goal.

 Simple Fixes That Prevent Most Problems